 The Challenges of Working Remotely, And How to Overcome Them

-That sounds great, as working remotely and the flexibility that comes with it empowers more people to pursue the work they love.
-But, as anyone who has worked remotely knows, there are some major drawbacks to working from home as well.
+That's quite a testimate to remote work, but as anyone who has worked remotely knows, there are some major drawbacks to working from home as well.

 In his LinkedIn Learning course on the subject, Instructor Todd Dewett identified the three most common challenges employees face when they work remotely, along with strategies to overcoming each one.

 Working from home sounds great.
-You can wear pajamas all day, there are no annoying colleagues to deal with and you can do the laundry while you work.
+You can wear pajamas all day, colleagues can't interrupt heads down work, and you can do the laundry between emails.

 But, after a very short while, those benefits begin to lose their luster.
 And soon you realize you’ve spent the entire day in your sweatpants and haven’t talked – or even seen – another person for the past six hours.